hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 @greggirwin same for `found?`, very simple, but I like to have it.

 [13:55:25](#MVv4SrxMGm0uWeAlqzTbHJJQz-tA8iyEB_ZU27GqE28) <hiiamboris (NOT THIS ONE)>:
-Problem with `found?` is it can be used apart from `find` where it makes zero sense Ì†ΩÌ∏â
+Problem with `found?` is it can be used apart from `find` where it makes zero sense üòâ

 [21:30:20](#DQNja-DM_Mj_SK_xbqCWPDkhMKnndqmynCODSzbXEco) <greggirwin (Gregg Irwin)>:
 @hiiamboris many functions suffer that.
 What happens if we eliminate all funcs that can be used out of context?